Advice for prospective students or interns

 A: We are looking for curious interns to join us in the HexHive every summer.
 Most of our interns are 3rd or 4th year bachelor students or 1st year master students.
 The ideal candidate has a decent systems programming background (C, C++) and has taken a compiler and security class.
 Experience to large software systems such as LLVM and Chromium are definitively a plus but not required.
 Having taken security and architecture classes are a plus but not strictly a requirement.
 We value curiosity and interest in learning and research, so convince us that you want to be part of a dynamic team.

 EPFL has an amazing program called Summer@EPFL where all intern applications are handled in a central place.
 Apply there, select security and/or systems as your interest areas, list why you want to join the HexHive in your motivation statement, and list Mathias as your potential adviser.
 As applications are handled in a central place, we cannot handle individual applications on a per-group basis.
 To do an internship with us, you must apply through this program.
+Only reach out by email after you have applied at the Summer@EPFL program and reference your application.

 Q: I'm interested in a doing a research project at HexHive, what should I do?

 A: Great, thanks for your interest.
 Feel free to get in contact with me after looking at my research interests.
 If you are an EPFL student, check the list of open student projects.
 If you are an outside student, follow the guidelines on EPFL graduate application above.
+If you decide to reach out by email, confirm that you have followed the procedure above and clearly lay out how your research interests overlap those in the group.
+Given the many requests, we restrict answers to personalized emails.

 Q: What are the differences between a PhD in the US and in Europe at EPFL?